By Monica A. Ross, LPC

 Semiotics is anything which symbolizes something else and can include things like words, objects, and images.
 It’s the word, the object, the image that stands for something.
 As part of defining the social problem that we elect to tackle in class, we’re entering into a discussion about categories and labeling.

-There is so much discouragement these days surrounding going into social services or into the arts for that matter.
-The fear is around not being able to find a job and support oneself once out.
-And it’s not as though some of these fears aren't based in reality.
+There is so much discouragement these days surrounding going into social services, or into the arts for that matter.
+The fear is around not being able to find a job and support oneself once out of school.
+And it’s not as though some of these fears aren’t based in reality.

 It is a long road.
 It can be difficult.
 There is competition for opportunities.
 And I have starved.
 Literally.
 More on that later.
 Lol.